agorgl/zbm-luks-unlock/README.md

 2. Clone the current repository

-3.(optionally) Add the partitons' UUIDs to dracut.conf.d/zfsbootmenu-luks-uuids.conf
+3. (optionally) Add the partitons' UUIDs to dracut.conf.d/zfsbootmenu-luks-uuids.conf

 4. Fetch the latest zbm-builder.sh script from ZFSBootMenu repository